-Many years ago I wrote an article on ChurchTechArts on which the following question was posed.
-I seem to get asked this question a lot and it’s a great way to lead into this article:
+Many years ago I wrote an article on ChurchTechArts that included the following question — I seem to get asked this one a lot and it’s a great way to lead into this article:

 Not surprisingly, I have some strong opinions on the topic.
-But before I share my thoughts, I have to admit a certain amount of confusion when it comes up.
+But before sharing my thoughts, I have to admit a certain amount of confusion when it comes up.
 Here’s my translation of what I think the question really is:

 Why?
 Because these are important ministries that require the attention of a staff member to keep on track.
 And yet, I find church after church expecting great things from their technical volunteers without providing them any leadership.

 The results are predictable.
 They don’t show up when scheduled.
 They get tired.
 They don’t do a good job.
 Or, worst of all, they quit.

 Now, keep in mind, this is not a ding on volunteers.
 The ones I know are dedicated and really want to do a good job.

 Just as you would never send an infantry unit into battle without someone in charge to say, “Here’s our objective and here’s how were going to achieve it,” you can’t tell a volunteer, who already has a full-time job, that you expect full-time performance out of them.

 Well, you can, but you’ll be disappointed in the results.